 Weighting for Advanced Placement: Advanced Placement courses receive a weighted factor of 1.25 and include English Language, English Literature, Calculus, Statistics, Chemistry, Biology, Physics, Environmental Science, United States History, World History, United States Government, Comparative Government, Psychology, Computer Science Principles, Music Theory, and Spanish Language.

-Class Rank: Rank in class is computed each semester based on all courses (except Programming 1 and 2 and Statistics/Probability, when graded S/U).
+Class Rank: Rank in class is computed each semester based on all courses.
 Rank is cumulative and is reported on the transcript.

 Post-High School Educational Plans: In the Class of 2020, 80% of the graduates planned to continue their education beyond high school.
 Specifically, 60% of the students planned to attend four-year colleges, and 20% planned to attend two-year colleges.

 College-Admission Test Scores: Fifty two percent of the members of the Class of 2020 took the ACT; the mean Composite score was 23.0.
 Eighty two percent of the members of the Class of 2020 took the SAT; the mean score was 540 for Critical Reading and Writing, and 550 for Mathematics.
 This information was obtained from school records.

 National Merit: Over the past nine years, there have been 5 National Merit Finalists, 1O National Merit Semifinalists, 21 Commended Scholars, and 2 National Achievement Semifinalists.